sandhaka/MyMicroservicesApplication/README.md

 ### Database:
 I use MySQL to keep users informations running on the 'db' container with a mapping volume on the host machine.

-Liquibase to database versioning, look at the dbChangeLog folder.
+dotnet-ef migrations to database versioning.

 ### Requirements
 For each aspnet core service you may need to restore packages: